LearnWeb3DAO/MEV-Practical/README.md

 ```

 Now let's try to understand what's happening in these lines of code.

 In the initial lines of code, we deployed the `FakeNFT` contract which we wrote.

-After that we created an Alchemy WebSocket Provider, a signer and a flashbots provider.
+After that we created an Alchemy WebSocket Provider, a signer and a Flashbots provider.
 Note the reason why we created a WebSocket provider this time is because we want to create a socket to listen to every new block that comes in `Goerli` network.
+HTTP Providers, as we had been using previously, work on a request-response model, where a client sends a request to a server, and the server responds back.
+In the case of WebSockets, however, the client opens a connection with the WebSocket server once, and then the server continuously sends them updates as long as the connection remains open.
+Therefore the client does not need to send requests again and again.

 The reason to do that is that all miners in `Goerli` network are not flashbot miners.
 This means for some blocks it might happen that the bundle of transactions you send dont get included.

 As a reason, we listen for each block and send a request in each block so that when the coinbase miner(miner of the current block) is a flashbots miner, our transaction gets included.

 ```javascript